The Immigrant's Criminal Defense Attorney

 Theft, Fraud, and Crimes of Moral Turpitude

-CIMT convictions can trigger both deportability and inadmissibility grounds.
-The one-CIMT deportability rule requires both (a) commission within five years after admission AND (b) that a sentence of one year or more could be imposed (INA § 237(a)(2)(A)(i)).
-Two or more CIMTs at any time can trigger deportability — provided they don't arise from a single scheme (INA § 237(a)(2)(A)(ii)).
-A narrow "petty offense" exception may apply in inadmissibility cases.
+CIMT convictions can trigger both deportability and inadmissibility grounds, which are analyzed under separate frameworks.
+The one-CIMT deportability rule generally requires both (a) commission within five years after admission AND (b) that a sentence of one year or more could be imposed (INA § 237(a)(2)(A)(i)).
+Two or more CIMTs at any time can trigger deportability — provided they don't arise out of a single scheme of criminal misconduct (INA § 237(a)(2)(A)(ii)).
+A narrow "petty offense" exception may apply in inadmissibility cases under INA § 212(a)(2)(A)(ii)(II).
+Whether a particular Colorado offense qualifies as a CIMT is a categorical-approach question that depends on the specific statute of conviction.

 Assault and Violent Crimes

-Some assault offenses can be classified as "crimes of violence" aggravated felonies under INA § 101(a)(43)(F) when a sentence of one year or more is imposed — though the scope of that category has narrowed after Sessions v.
-Dimaya and Borden v.
-United States.
-An aggravated felony conviction severely limits available relief, though withholding of removal and CAT protection may remain available in limited circumstances.
+Some assault offenses can be classified as "crimes of violence" aggravated felonies under INA § 101(a)(43)(F) when a sentence of one year or more is imposed.
+The scope of that category narrowed after Sessions v.
+Dimaya, 138 S. Ct.
+1204 (2018), which held the residual clause of 18 U.S.C. § 16(b) unconstitutionally vague as incorporated into the INA.
+Courts have continued to refine the "use of force" element of § 16(a), and circuits have looked to reasoning from cases like Borden v.
+United States, 141 S. Ct.
+1817 (2021) (an ACCA decision) in evaluating whether reckless conduct can satisfy that element.
+An aggravated felony conviction generally limits available relief, though withholding of removal and CAT protection may remain available in limited circumstances.

 Under Padilla v.
 Kentucky, 559 U.S. 356 (2010), criminal-defense counsel has a Sixth Amendment duty to advise non-citizen clients about the immigration consequences of a plea.
-In Colorado, that duty has been further developed in People v.
-Pozo and Kazadi v.
-People.
-These decisions are why competent criminal defense for non-citizens requires counsel who understands both criminal and immigration law — not after the fact, but before any plea decision.
+In Colorado, related advisement duties have been developed in People v.
+Pozo, 746 P.2d 523 (Colo.
+1987), and Kazadi v.
+People, 291 P.3d 16 (Colo.
+2012).
+Together, these authorities mean that competent criminal-defense representation of non-citizens generally requires counsel who understands both criminal and immigration law — ideally well before any plea decision.

 Crime Involving Moral Turpitude (CIMT) Analysis